ThemeCafe/Docs/docs/install/utheme.md

 ??? warning "Having Issues?"

-    - If you used to load themes with `SDCafiine` remove every theme from `SD:/wiiu/sdcafiine/0005001010040X00/` or move them to `SD:/wiiu/themes`
+    - If you used to load themes with `SDCafiine` remove every theme from `SD:/wiiu/sdcafiine/0005001010040X00/` (X = depends on your console region , USA = 1, EUR = 2, JPN = 0) or move them to `SD:/wiiu/themes`

     - If your theme is crashing your console go to `SD:/wiiu/themes` and delete the theme you just installed.